-This course will emphasize the teacher's critical role as a designer of student learning, and will address how a curriculum built on the goal of student understanding using differentiated instruction can provide teachers with more specific teaching targets.
-The focus of this course is on the connection between Understanding By Design (UBD) and Differentiated Instruction (DI) as well as the use of standards of Universal Design for Learning (UDL) in the planning and delivery of curriculum for all types of learners.
+This course will investigate the understanding by design framework used for designing curriculum units, performance assessments and instruction.
+It will emphasize the teacher's critical role as a designer of student learning, and will address how a curriculum built on the goal of student understanding, delivered using differentiated instruction, can provide teachers with more specific teaching targets and more flexible ways to engage students.
+Prerequisite: EDU 547.